 There was also Marcus, a tall Swiss guy from Luzern.
 He was a quiet and humble person, who often engages conversation with me.
 He was a classmate of Denise and Maria.
 And unlike most Swiss in the college, he grew close to some Japanese and Korean students as well.
 More often than not, I would see him conversing with Sung Ho, Reiko, Nami, or many other Asian students.

 Another Swiss student who was quite close to Asians (mostly Japanese and Koreans) was Klaus*.
 He was tall, had curly brunette hair, wore glasses, and a bit of nerd.
 I remember he often said that “Swiss German language is the most difficult in the world”, and also flaunting the map of Switzerland to other students.
-Yet, despite of the perceived chauvinistic attitude, I often found he learn and grasp some Japanese vocabularies as well.
+Yet, despite of the perceived chauvinistic attitude, I later learned that he became respectful to the Asians and grasp some Japanese vocabularies as well.
 He also loves to mingle with Asian students too.

 And then there is one Swiss girl with curly blonde hair, blue eyes, and skinny body named Gabriela*.
 She is a warm, cheerful, and outgoing girl, who love to socialize and making joke with her friends.
-Although I notice that most of the time, she would prefer to mingle with fellow Swiss Germans.
-Despite of her beautiful outlook, I never get attracted with her because her habit of underestimating Asians.
+Although I notice that most of the time, she would prefer to mingle with fellow Swiss Germans or the Australian teachers.
+Despite of her cute and beautiful outlook, I never get attracted with her because her habit of underestimating Asians.

 The Swiss girl that named Gabriela* (in yellow t-shirt) and her friend sat in one corner of the campus.

-The stunning Swiss lady named Maria* bore partial resemblance with actress Tara Reid, unless she was much taller.
+The stunning Swiss lady named Maria* had a face that bore partial resemblance with actress Tara Reid when she was young, unless Maria* was much taller and skinnier.

 Interestingly, Maria spoke fluent Thai language too (aside of English, and her native Swiss dialect German).
 During lunch breaks, she was often seen mingled with Thai students.
-Because of her, the normally shy and reclusive Thais became slightly more open towards the Europeans.
-Once I learned that she learned how to speak Thai from her experience of staying for long duration in Thailand, probably as a foreign exchange student.
-There was also a rumor that she had a relationship with Thai man, although I never saw any confirmation regarding of this.
+Because of her, the normally shy Thais became slightly more open towards the Europeans.
+She learned to speak Thai from her experience of staying for long duration in Thailand, probably as a foreign exchange student.
+Rumor has it that she had a relationship with Thai man, although I never saw any evidence regarding of this.

 I also found the Swiss rather free to express themselves.
 Whenever they like each other, they don’t hesitate to hug or kiss, regardless whether if they’re in intimate relationship or not.
 Although Heinz was already in a committed relationship back home (not married, but living with his fiancée), he didn’t hesitate to hug Denise, much to my jealousy, as at that time I also had feelings towards her.
-During warmer climate in spring, the Swiss didn’t hesitate to wore mini dresses, and strip down to their underwear before plunging to swimming pool.
+During warmer climate in spring, the Swiss would wore short dresses, and sometime strip down to their swimming wars before plunging to swimming pool.

 Another habit that I pick up from Heinz was block hand writing.
 When I first come to Australia, my hand writing was akin to scribble.
 It was quite poor quality, and some found it hard to read.
 But upon knowing that Denise was interested with Heinz, I tried to emulate him as much as possible.
 Ranging from cleanliness, attitude, and of course writing style.
 I began to try to write in neat and tidy block writing.
 At first, my writing was wobbly.
 But after several days, I gain confidence to adopt block style writing permanently.
 Not as tidy as Heinz’s but much better than previous scribble writing style.

 Relaxing on Friday afternoon at Queen’s Pub, Highgate.
-Left to right: Rosalina, Sung Ho Park, Milo Bogdanovic, Hudiono Handoyo, Heinz Gubler, and Woo Jae Kim.
+Left to right: Rosalina, Sung Ho Park, Milo Bogdanovich, Hudiono Handoyo, Heinz Gubler, and Woo Jae Kim.

 Contrary to previous teachers who tend to stick too much to materials provided, he sometime uses real radio recording to train students in listening.
 His method proved truly helpful for me, as his curriculum proved tougher than IELTS.
 He was also an easygoing person, who gets acquainted easily with students.
 His teaching method can make difficult subject felt easy to understand for students.

-But my effort to get acquainted with the Swiss during weekend can be real struggle for me.
+Meanwhile, my effort to get acquainted with the Swiss during weekend can be real struggle.
 During weekdays, most would simply vanish after school.
 I tried to catch up with Denise, but most of the time, she was nowhere to be seen as her class ended earlier than mine.
 On the weekend, they would go to pub.
 Since going to pub is often associated with bad thing, back home in Surabaya, I wasn’t confident to join them.
 So it was quite difficult to catch up with Denise.

 One Heinz habit that I struggled to emulate was his hobby of traveling during weekend.
 He was very adventurous.
 It seem that every weekend he would go to faraway destination (and doing exotic things like surfing or climbing), in places such as Geraldton, Albany, Kalgoorlie, Wave Rock, Northam, and many exotic locations that was beyond reach for me as I couldn’t drive in Australia, and did have guts to travel alone.